yhat/db.py/README.rst

    prefixed with ``pg_`` that you probably don't actually care about. on the other had if you're administrating a database, you might want to query these tables
+-  *limit*: Default number of records to return in a query.
+This is used by the DB.query method.
+You can override it by adding limit={X} to the ``query`` method, or by passing an argument to ``DB()``.
+None indicates that there will be no limit (That's right, you'll be limitless.
+Bradley Cooper style.)

 .. code:: python